mukiwito/Pedotan-CC/README.md

 	 - Photo
  - Session Tokens
  - User's Farm Data
+ 	 - Email
+	 - "Farms"
-	 - ID
+	 	- Farm ID
-	 - User Email
+	 	- Name
 		- Commodity
 	 	- Area
 	 	- Location
 	 	- Status

 ## AI-Model
 For the implemention of AI-Model in PEDOTAN, we have **3 AI-Model** that have been developed by our AI Team.
 For further details of the model, please check out our AI Team Repository.

 Accessing the AI-Model from PEDOTAN apps will uses 2 APIs to **uploading image** and **sending data** required by the model.
 The APIs will preprocess the image and data to make sure the data that is used is suitable with the specification required by the AI-Model.
+In addition, there is another API for sendin image to be used to get NPK value from the AI-Model.

 After the prediction is made by the AI-Model, the data prediction will be used to update the user's farm data "status" according the result of the data prediction.